 In 2022, following the Russian invasion of Ukraine, the Bundeswehr took an active role in NATO’s response and has even started sending weapons and equipment to aid Ukraine in its defense.

-Following the Federal Constitutional Court ruling in 1994, the term “defense” includes not only border protection in Germany but also crisis reaction and conflict prevention.
+Following the Federal Constitutional Court ruling in 1994, the term “defense” includes border protection in Germany, crisis reaction, and conflict prevention.
+The phrase “guarding the security of Germany anywhere in the world” is used synonymously.

 Present time